Bhumika-1403/django-task-manager-lab/README.md

-# Brainery
+# django-task-manager-lab

-Brainery is a hands-on lab and simple Task Manager web application built with Django and Python.
+django-task-manager-lab is a hands-on lab and simple Task Manager web application built with Django and Python.
 This repository guides you through creating a Django project, defining a Task model, connecting to a database, and building a basic UI to manage tasks.

 ---